lebaaar/webshell/README.md

 - `checksum - hash generator`

 ## shell
-Shell looks like this (name is TBD...)
+Shell looks like this (user name is TBD...)
 ```
 user@nasa:~$
 ```